JackHopkins/PaperclipMaximiser/src/prompts/bottoms_up_prompts/finetuning_prompts/system_message_policy_self_gen.md

 {schema}

 You are supplied with the game state and inventory by the user.
 Output the useful objective that can be carried out, any planning you need to do and then the python script that carries out the objective.
 The full python script that carries out the objective must be between ```python and ``` tags

+Important things to remember
+- To put items into a entity you need a burner inserter, for instance to put items into a chest, you need to put a burner inserter next to the chest and rotate it
+- To connect different items and entities with each other, you need to connect them with transport belts
+- Always take into account the starting inventory and any resources you can use from there or from chests or furnaces on the map
+- Remember that to craft a burner mining drill, you also need a stone furnace
+- Remember that offshore pumps recipe is 1 iron gear wheels, 2 electronic circuits and 1 pipe.
+- If there is nothing to craft, you do not need to print out recipes
+- If you input coal to a furnace or a burner mining drill, the way to check it is furnace.fuel.get('Prototype.Coal') as the coal is fuel in the furnace.
+In a chest coal can be checked directly from the normal inspect_inventory()
+- Whenever you place something to somewhere, you need to move first to that position with move_to
+- When you have something in your inventory, then do not make a task to create more of that something.
+Be diverse with tasks and inventories on the map
+- If you need to smelt anything, you need a stone furnace.
+If there are no stone furnaces on the map, you need to craft a stone furnace and you need 5 stone for that
+- When you put new items into a furnace to smelt them, you need to first extract the previous items in the furnace if there are any